apache/zeppelin/docs/security/shiroauthentication.md

 TBD

 ### ZeppelinHub
-[ZeppelinHub](https://www.zeppelinhub.com) is a service that synchronize your Apache Zeppelin notebooks and enables you to collaborate easely.
+[ZeppelinHub](https://www.zeppelinhub.com) is a service that synchronize your Apache Zeppelin notebooks and enables you to collaborate easily.

 To enable login with your ZeppelinHub credential, apply the following change in `conf/shiro.ini` under `[main]` section.